 Serene Water View

-There’s something intimate about blending your own herbal tea.
-It’s not just about taste—it’s about intuition, memory, the scent of dried herbs in hand, and the quiet act of choosing what your body might need most today.
+There's something intimate about blending your own herbal tea.
+It's not just about taste — it's about intuition, memory, the scent of dried herbs in hand, and the quiet act of choosing what your body might need most today.
 On our farm, La Ferme À Ciel Sur Mer, we craft our herbal teas with the same care we give to the plants in our fields.
-It’s a process rooted in observation and experimentation.
+It's a process rooted in observation and experimentation.

-Why Blend Your Own Tea?
+Why Blend Your Own Herbal Tea?

 When you blend your own tea, you get to work directly with the plants.
-You come to know their flavors, their actions, and their gifts.
-Herbal tea blending allows you to create something personal and functional, whether it’s for relaxation, digestion, immune support, or simply pleasure.
+You come to know their flavours, their actions, and their gifts.
+Herbal tea blending allows you to create something personal and functional, whether it's for relaxation, digestion, immune support, or simply pleasure.

-What Do You Want Your Tea to Do?
+Starting with Intention: What Do You Want Your Tea to Do?

-At the farm, we always start a blend by asking: What’s this for?
+At the farm, we always start a blend by asking: what's this for?

-Maybe it’s to wind down after a long harvest day, or to support digestion after a family meal.
-Maybe it’s something we create in early fall as the seasons shift—a tea that comforts the lungs and offers warmth.
+Maybe it's to wind down after a long harvest day, or to support digestion after a family meal.
+Maybe it's something we create in early fall as the seasons shift — a tea that comforts the lungs and offers warmth.

 The Three-Part Tea Formula

 Many herbalists use a simple structure when designing a blend.
-This approach is beautifully outlined in books like “The Herbal Kitchen” by Kami McBride - a great resource for everyday herbalism.
+This approach is beautifully outlined in books like The Herbal Kitchen by Kami McBride — a great resource for everyday herbalism.

 1. Base Herb (40–60%)